Conference Code: 17ZA01ICNRLIPT

 Selected Conference Papers

-1) Building a Scalable Telemetry Based Multiclass Predictive Maintenance Model in RJaya Mathew 2) Control Strategies for a Robot for Interaction with Children with Autism Spectrum DisorderVinicius Binotte, Guilherme Baldo, Christiane Goulart, Carlos Valadão, Eliete Caldeira, Teodiano Bastos 3) MAGNI Dynamics: A Vision-Based Kinematic and Dynamic Upper-Limb Model for Intelligent Robotic RehabilitationAlexandros Lioulemes, Michail Theofanidis, Varun Kanal, Konstantinos Tsiakas, Maher Abujelala, Chris Collander, William B. Townsend, Angie Boisselle, Fillia Makedon 4) Urban Big Data: An Experimental Approach to Building-Value Estimation Using Web-Based DataSun-Young Jang, Sung-Ah Kim, Dongyoun Shin 5) Stackelberg Security Game for Optimizing Security of Federated Internet of Things Platform InstancesVioleta Damjanovic-Behrendt 6) Sentiment Analysis: Comparative Analysis of Multilingual Sentiment and Opinion Classification TechniquesSannikumar Patel, Brian Nolan, Markus Hofmann, Philip Owende, Kunjan Patel 7) Mining Big Data in Telecommunications Industry: Challenges, Techniques, and Revenue OpportunityHoda A. Abdel Hafez 8) Performance Comparison of Situation-Aware Models for Activating Robot Vacuum Cleaner in a Smart HomeSeongcheol Kwon, Jeongmin Kim, Kwang Ryel Ryu 9) Comparing Emotion Recognition from Voice and Facial Data Using Time Invariant FeaturesVesna Kirandziska, Nevena Ackovska, Ana Madevska Bogdanova 10) From Research to Teaching: Integrating Social Robotics in Engineering DegreesYolanda Bolea, Antoni Grau, Alberto Sanfeliu 11) An Empirical Evaluation of Performance of Machine Learning Techniques on Imbalanced Software Quality DataRuchika Malhotra, Megha Khanna 12) Ubiquitous Life People Informatics Engine (U-Life PIE): Wearable Health Promotion SystemYi-Ping Lo, Shi-Yao Wei, Chih-Chun Ma 13) Discriminant Analysis as a Function of Predictive Learning to Select Evolutionary Algorithms in Intelligent Transportation SystemJorge A. Ruiz-Vanoye, Ocotlán Díaz-Parra, Alejandro Fuentes-Penna, Daniel Vélez-Díaz, Edith Olaco García 14) Hand Gesture Interpretation Using Sensing Glove Integrated with Machine Learning AlgorithmsAqsa Ali, Aleem Mushtaq, Attaullah Memon, Monna 15) An Analysis of Classification of Imbalanced Datasets by Using Synthetic Minority Over-Sampling TechniqueGhada A. Alfattni
+1) Building a Scalable Telemetry Based Multiclass Predictive Maintenance Model in RJaya Mathew 2) Control Strategies for a Robot for Interaction with Children with Autism Spectrum DisorderVinicius Binotte, Guilherme Baldo, Christiane Goulart, Carlos Valadão, Eliete Caldeira, Teodiano Bastos 3) Stackelberg Security Game for Optimizing Security of Federated Internet of Things Platform InstancesVioleta Damjanovic-Behrendt 4) MAGNI Dynamics: A Vision-Based Kinematic and Dynamic Upper-Limb Model for Intelligent Robotic RehabilitationAlexandros Lioulemes, Michail Theofanidis, Varun Kanal, Konstantinos Tsiakas, Maher Abujelala, Chris Collander, William B. Townsend, Angie Boisselle, Fillia Makedon 5) Urban Big Data: An Experimental Approach to Building-Value Estimation Using Web-Based DataSun-Young Jang, Sung-Ah Kim, Dongyoun Shin 6) Sentiment Analysis: Comparative Analysis of Multilingual Sentiment and Opinion Classification TechniquesSannikumar Patel, Brian Nolan, Markus Hofmann, Philip Owende, Kunjan Patel 7) Causal Relation Identification Using Convolutional Neural Networks and Knowledge Based FeaturesTharini N. de Silva, Xiao Zhibo, Zhao Rui, Mao Kezhi 8) Mining Big Data in Telecommunications Industry: Challenges, Techniques, and Revenue OpportunityHoda A. Abdel Hafez 9) Performance Comparison of Situation-Aware Models for Activating Robot Vacuum Cleaner in a Smart HomeSeongcheol Kwon, Jeongmin Kim, Kwang Ryel Ryu 10) Comparing Emotion Recognition from Voice and Facial Data Using Time Invariant FeaturesVesna Kirandziska, Nevena Ackovska, Ana Madevska Bogdanova 11) From Research to Teaching: Integrating Social Robotics in Engineering DegreesYolanda Bolea, Antoni Grau, Alberto Sanfeliu 12) An Empirical Evaluation of Performance of Machine Learning Techniques on Imbalanced Software Quality DataRuchika Malhotra, Megha Khanna 13) Ubiquitous Life People Informatics Engine (U-Life PIE): Wearable Health Promotion SystemYi-Ping Lo, Shi-Yao Wei, Chih-Chun Ma 14) Discriminant Analysis as a Function of Predictive Learning to Select Evolutionary Algorithms in Intelligent Transportation SystemJorge A. Ruiz-Vanoye, Ocotlán Díaz-Parra, Alejandro Fuentes-Penna, Daniel Vélez-Díaz, Edith Olaco García 15) Hand Gesture Interpretation Using Sensing Glove Integrated with Machine Learning AlgorithmsAqsa Ali, Aleem Mushtaq, Attaullah Memon, Monna

 Similar conferences about Computer and Systems Engineering